mclarke/php-oauth-client/README.md

 # Configuration
 Registering your application is very easy.
-One constructs a JSON object that is added to the database and from that point on can be used by the applications.
+One constructs a JSON object that is used for configuration and can then be used through the PHP API.

 Example:

     {
-        "wordpress": {
+        "SURFconext": {
             "authorize_endpoint": "https://api.surfconext.nl/v1/oauth2/authorize",
             "client_id": "REPLACE_ME_WITH_CLIENT_ID",
             "client_secret": "REPLACE_ME_WITH_CLIENT_SECRET",